IanCostello/WebsiteToMongo/README.md

 WebsiteToMongo is a configurable web crawler that downloads websites locally and then indexes the results in a mongo db dataase

 ##How To Configure
-Configuration is relatively easy and mostly requires inputting values
+Configuration is relatively easy and mostly requires inputting values into indexRules.settings

 ## Config Explained
 ###~Defaults~